Social Anxiety Counselling: Finding Your Social Confidence Through Effective Therapy

 3. Building Your Social Confidence Toolkit

 Just like building any other skill, social confidence comes from having the right tools and practice.
-We'll work on:
+In our therapy for social anxiety disorder, we'll work on:

 Moving your focus outward instead of getting stuck in self-monitoring